Rodis-Infrastructure/Azalea/README.md

     messages:
         insert_cron: "0 0 * * *" # Every day at midnight
         delete_cron: "0 */6 * * *" # Every 6 hours
+        ttl: 2419200000 # 28 days
 ```

 * `database.messages.insert_cron`: The cron expression for the insertion of cached messages into the database.
 * `database.messages.delete_cron`: The cron expression for the deletion of messages older than 12 days from the database.
+* `database.messages.ttl`: The time-to-live (TTL) for messages in the database.
+Messages older than this value will be removed from the database.

 ## Guild Configuration